-Habib Al Mulla And Partners Expands Into Iraq, Bridging Legal Excellence Across Borders
+Habib Al Mulla and Partners Expands into Iraq, Bridging Legal Excellence Across Borders

-(MENAFN- Mid-East Info) Baghdad, Iraq: Habib Al Mulla and Partners, one of the region's leading law firms headquartered in the United Arab Emirates, has announced its expansion into Iraq with the opening of a new office in Baghdad.
+(MENAFN- Novellus PR & Comms) Baghdad, Iraq -28 November 2024 - Habib Al Mulla and Partners, one of the region's leading law firms headquartered in the United Arab Emirates, has announced its expansion into Iraq with the opening of a new office in Baghdad.
 This expansion has been achieved through a strategic partnership with Al Nesoor Law Firm, a prestigious Baghdad-based legal practice comprising of 30 lawyers with over 24 years of experience in the Iraqi market across various sectors, particularly in mergers and acquisitions.

 This partnership brings together Habib Al Mulla and Partners' international expertise and pioneering legal legacy to the Iraqi market, complementing Al Nesoor's deep understanding of the Iraqi legal system.
 Through this collaboration, the firm aims to facilitate foreign investment and address the legal needs in Iraq's growing market.